 People love to yell and scream about those damn politicians, don’t they?
-Well, since fair is fair, then they should get a solid pat on the back for getting stuff right, shouldn’t they?
+Well, since fair is fair they should get a solid pat on the back for getting stuff right, shouldn’t they?

 New York’s Gov. Andrew Cuomo signed a bill Friday that allows satellite-mapping services, such as Google Maps, to be admitted into evidence at trial.
-It was passed in the waning days of the last legislative session ending in June, and the Cuomo just inked it.
+It was passed in the waning days of the last legislative session ending in June, and Cuomo just inked it.
+(Part of CPLR 4511)

 I know, that’s a little thing, isn’t it?
 Especially since federal courts are already doing it.